karashiiro/TextToTalk/README.md

 # TextToTalk
 Chat TTS plugin for Dalamud.
+Has support for triggers/exclusions, and WebSocket support for external interfacing.

+## Commands
+* `/tttconfig`: Opens the configuration window.
+* `/toggletts`: Turns TTS on or off.